RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Using-the-Filters.md

 ## Introduction
 When browsing a table a filter row consisting of one input field per column is shown between the table header and the actual table data.
 These filters allow you to perform quick filters in the currently selected table.
-The filter is performed as soon as you start typing.
+The filter is performed as soon as you start typing (you can configure the delay time in **Preferences**).

 ## Visual example
 This section provides some examples for people not familiar with SQL.